-Just as taking the right herbal supplements can support healthy hair, what you eat has a direct impact on the health of your hair, skin, and nails, too.*
+Just as taking the right herbal supplements can support healthy hair, what you eat directly impacts the health of your hair, skin, and nails.*

-To grow healthy and strong, your hair relies on the nutrients that you get from your food.
+Growing healthy and strong hair relies on the nutrients you get from your food.
 Focus on a balanced diet with plenty of fruits and vegetables.

 Exercising, meditating, spending time outside, and deep breathing are all great ways to reduce stress.
-We also recommend taking stress-support supplements to naturally help your body and mind stay healthy and feeling balanced.*
+We also recommend taking stress-support supplements to help your body and mind stay healthy and balanced naturally.*

 Stay Away From Heat

-Heat can do a number on your hair—and that applies to both steaming-hot showers as well as hot curling irons and hair dryers.
+Heat can do a number on your hair, which applies to steaming-hot showers, hot curling irons, and hair dryers.